Orange Collective

 Three forces converged inside two tax seasons.

 The labor model collapsed.
 340,000 fewer accountants than five years ago.[12]
 43% of financial decision-makers now invest more in automated accounting and AI tools, up from a rounding error two years ago.[12]
-The AICPA's own pipeline report calls the trend "structural," not "cyclical."
+The replacement pipeline is shrinking behind the workforce: accounting degrees awarded fell from 79,854 in 2015–16 to 55,152 in 2023–24, and new CPA exam candidates dropped from 42,626 to 28,082 in a single year.[16]
+[17] The AICPA's own pipeline report calls the trend "structural," not "cyclical."
 [10] Firm owners describe associate hiring as the bottleneck on revenue — they have more clients than they can take.

 Computer-use crossed the line.
 Vision models now read tax documents at human accuracy and operate Windows applications at human speed.
 The same primitive that powers consumer AI agents now drives UltraTax and Lacerte field-by-field, keystroke-by-keystroke.
-Twelve months ago this didn't work; today, Magnetic is shipping returns into production at 8 paying firms.[5]
+Twelve months ago this didn't work; at launch Magnetic was shipping returns into production at 8 paying firms, and a year later it runs at many dozens.[5]
+[15]

 PE consolidation forced firms to pick a side.
-Private equity has been rolling up CPA firms for two years.
+Private equity now holds a stake in 10 of the top 30 U.S. CPA firms,[24] and fewer than 200 direct PE investments drove roughly 900 roll-up acquisitions in 2025 alone — a consolidation index that has quadrupled since 2021.[23]
 Owners either modernize or sell.
 The ones staying independent need an AI partner, and the buyer is the managing partner — not the procurement team, not the CTO.
 Sales cycles measured in weeks.
 Budget already exists; it just used to be called "associate compensation."

 There are 340,000 fewer accountants than five years ago — and 43% of financial decision-makers are now investing more in automated accounting processes and AI tools to address staffing gaps.